ThePHPF/pie-design/README.md

 #### `--{option}{?=value}`

 All options specified in the `config` section of the composer.json file can also be given, including a value if they take them.
-For example, for Xdebug you could run `npecl install xdebug --without-xdebug-compression`.
+For example, for Xdebug you could run `pie install xdebug --without-xdebug-compression`.

-## Extension maintainer: register an npecl package
+## Extension maintainer: register a PIE package

 Create a `composer.json` in your repository, commit: